Sobelair: History

 When Swissair started an alliance with Sabena in 1995, plans were made for a co-operation of the respective charter subsidiaries.
 Thus, Sobelair went into negotiation with the Swiss subsidiary of Trans European Airways in 1996, which turned out to be fruitless.
 Instead, an agreement was signed with Crossair.
-In 1997, Sobelair operated chartered passenger flights from Zurich to San Francisco and Las Vegas on behalf of Swissair.
+In 1997, Sobelair operated chartered passenger flights from Zürich to San Francisco and Las Vegas on behalf of Swissair.
 In the late 1990s, a charter contract with tour operator Jetair was signed.
 In 2001, further agreements with ALM Antillean Airlines and Balair were secured.

 In October 2001, Swissair went bankrupt, which was followed by the demise of partner Sabena in November of the same year, which led to the future of Sobelair becoming uncertain, too.
 Delta Air Transport, which the Sabena slots had been transferred to, briefly considered taking over Sobelair's 767s for the re-launch of scheduled passenger flights to Africa (instead, Birdy Airlines was founded for that purpose), and German tour operator Preussag went into negotiations concerning a taking-over of the airline, which were dropped again in February 2002.

 After having been acquired by a group of investors in June 2002, which led to the launch of scheduled flights on the Brussels-Johannesburg route, Sobelair was passed on to SN Brussels Airlines in early 2003, for which it operated charter flights henceforth.
 This did not lead to an improvement of the financial situation, and Sobelair declared bankruptcy in January 2004.
 TUI Travel placed an offer for taking over Sobelair's aircraft in order to create a Belgian airline subsidiary, provided that creditor protection would be granted.
 On 19 January, this measure was rejected, so that Sobelair went out of business and its then approximately 450 employees lost their jobs.